elch10/instacart-market-basket/sql.md

 ```
 ![](images/2.png)

-This products can be products which are so good, or so bad after buying.
+This products can be so good, or so bad after buying.
+Products in the bottom also can be new, or fastly ended.

 - What are the top 20 most/least frequently purchased aisles?
 ```sql